aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

         ..  code-block:: none

                 --djc api_url api_key  Validate license_expression from a DejaCode License
                                        Library API URL using the API KEY.
+                --log FILE             Path to a file to save the error messages if any.
-                --verbose                Show all the errors and warning -h, --help               Show this message and exit.
+                --verbose              Show all error and warning messages.
+                -h, --help             Show this message and exit.

 Purpose
 -------